 5 Exit Strategies the CEO Optometrist Should Consider

 An exit strategy is something that every practice owner should plan for.
 Whatever stage you are in your practice, you need an exit strategy.
-For you, as for any investor in a business, the questions are the same when it’s time to move on:
+For you, as for any investor in a business, the questions are the same:

 • And how much money are you going to get?